skhiggins/Python_guide/README.md

 * scripts - code goes in this folder
   * Number scripts in the order in which they should be run
   * programs - a subfolder containing functions called by the analysis scripts (if applicable)
+  * old - a subfolder where old scripts from previous versions are stored if there are major changes to the structure of the project for cleanliness

 ## Scripts structure